 Competing with the Tesco Clubcard, or Sainsbury’s Nectar Card, both of which capture and analyse customer data in exchange for a series of rewards or vouchers, is unrealistic for smaller budget retailers.
 The set up costs to create, promote and implement such a programme are high, and would likely cause a price increase at the tills.
 However, there are a number of strategies that Aldi and Lidl can use to capitalise on their burgeoning customer base and provide insight.
 For example, local in store promotions can be offered during periods of high-footfall to capture data, and understand customer demographics.
 Consumers may be provided with product vouchers, or money off their shop in return for completing a survey or sharing an email address.
 This information can then provide the basis for regional offers or an adapted product offering which is communicated back to the consumer online or in-store, promoting loyalty.

-Data capture and an integrated marketing approach are also essential if budget retailers are to successfully diversify their offering with the move to e-commerce.
+Data capture and an integrated marketing approach are also essential if budget retailers are to successfully diversify their offerings with the move to e-commerce.
 Aldi has announced plans to penetrate the online marketplace; first selling wine in Q1 of 2016, then non-grocery special buy items in Q2.
 This must be supported by some form of in-store data collection, for example driving customers to sign up to the firm’s online mailing list in exchange for an in-store discount.
 Migration of customers from in-store to online is key if sales volumes are to reach desired levels.

 Budget brands have proven that retail market success can be achieved without a huge focus on personalised marketing, but an improved customer experience and desirable price point that promotes the brand via word of mouth.
 However, for smaller retailers looking to achieve sustained growth and become a true market force, a co-ordinated point of sale and marketing strategy that encourages data capture should be developed to promote long-term customer loyalty.
 This relies on businesses laying the foundations for an efficient and comprehensive logistics network, capable of supporting growth nationwide.